 1/2 cup grated cucumber (not peeled, but de-seeded after cutting in half lengthwise)

 pita bread, cut in half

 Preheat your oven to 425 degrees F if you are going to bake the falafel instead of frying.
 Prepare a baking sheet by greasing lightly or lining with parchment paper.

-Blend together all falafel ingredients (except flour and canola oil) in a large food processor until grainy, like sand.
+Blend together all falafel ingredients (except flour and canola oil) in a large food processor until grainy.
+Do not pulse until smooth, the falafel will turn out very dense.
 You do not need your batter to be smooth.
 If the dough seems sticky, add a little flour, 1 tablespoon at a time, and mix.
 If you have the time, refrigerate the batter for 30 min before forming the falafel balls.

 Scoop 1/3 cup flour onto a plate or shallow bowl.
 Form falafel batter into approximately 1.5 inch rounds and roll lightly in the flour to coat the outside.
 TIP: Because the batter is fairly wet, I find it’s easier to scoop some batter with a spoon and drop it into the flour before attempting to roll into a ball.